Baby-Monitor-Simulator/Matlab-Docker-POC/Readme.md

 - The MATLAB server uses port 12345 for TCP communication
 - The Python controller uses port 8765 for WebSocket communication
 - All data is sent in JSON format
-- Plots are saved in the `output/` directory
 - The system supports real-time parameter updates